 Word count: 2338

-It’s vital that you know that the most important relationship you have is the one you have with yourself, in other words, your self-relationship.
-It’s the longest relationship you’ll ever be in, as it’s the only relationship that lasts from your first breath to your last.
+Before getting into the mechanics of this, it’s vital that to understand that the most important relationship you will ever have is the one you have with yourself: your self-relationship.
+It’s the only relationship that lasts from your first breath to your last.
 No one else is with you every breath of your way but you.
-So, let’s start with what a self-relationship is.
+It’s the longest relationship you’ll ever be in and like any relationship, it’s all about connection, and the quality of that connection.
+And if there’s one person that you’re connected to beyond any other connection or relationship that you have, it’s you.

 In the words of mindfulness expert, Professor Jon Kabat-Zinn “Wherever you go, there you are”.
 You can change relationships with others, jobs, even countries, but once the noise of that change has settled, you’ll find that it’s still you there in your new context.

-How you feel is your signalling system in terms of both the state of your self-relationship and how you are doing.
+Your feelings are your guide.
+How you feel is your signalling system in terms of both the state of your mind-body connection and self-relationship and how you are doing.
 Feelings, both emotions and sensations, are information.
 In basic terms, they let you know if you’re ok or not ok.

 Pain, fatigue, anxiety, and stress let you know that there’s something going on that’s unhelpful or even harmful to you and therefore needs caring for.